 Writing a description or direction to use a product needs a complete understanding of the users.
 To identify the critical and confusing interactions or user path, user testing plays a key role.
-Answering to the questions or FAQ’s which the users will have is a successful content description.
+Answering the questions or FAQ’s which the users will have is a successful content description.
 Anticipation can only occur if there a thorough knowledge.

 Forming a connection

 Content which does not connect with the audience does not grab the attention.
-A simple use of the second person will personalize it and the users will feel it is just meant for them.
+A simple use of the second person will personalize it and the users will feel it is just meant to them.
 Replacing ‘we’ with ‘you’ will create a huge difference.
 This will create a focus just on the users and not on you.

 This exercise of writing design articles has made me more conscious towards picking the correct term, editing and the most important reading more.
-Writing is a skill which can just get better as we practice and an important part of being a good writer is developing a habit of reading which sub-consciously develops your brain and widen your vocabulary and vision.
+Writing is a skill which can just get better as we practice and an important part of being a good writer is developing a habit of reading which sub-consciously develops your brain and widens your vocabulary and vision.